Chrisocal21/cfolio/COMMANDS.md

 ```bash
 npm run progress
 ```
-Analyzes `PORTFOLIO-BUILD-GUIDE.md` and updates `PROGRESS.md` with completion percentage.
+**What it does:** Analyzes `PORTFOLIO-BUILD-GUIDE.md` and updates `PROGRESS.md` with completion percentage.

+**Details:**
+- Scans the build guide for all checkbox items `[ ]` and `[x]`
+- Calculates completion percentage (completed/total)
+- Extracts recently completed items marked with ✅
+- Generates a formatted progress report
+- Updates `PROGRESS.md` with current stats and date
+- Takes ~1 second to run

+**When to use:** After completing tasks in the build guide, or to check your current progress.

 ### Run Automation Suite
 ```bash